-A 35-foot bronze Lone Star sculpture greets visitors at the entrance of this epic museum.
-This place narrates the story of ...
+A 35-foot (10.7 meters) bronze Lone Star sculpture greets visitors at the entrance of this epic museum.
+This place narrates ...
 More

 The museum itself was nice and well-kept, but I got the impression that they were a bit stuck on themselves.
 A lot of the displays were not real -- merely reproductions yet put behind locked glass as if they were valuable.
 Photography was not allowed and I found that ridiculous -- especially since there were a lot or reproductions.
 There were far fewer actual displays than I thought there would be for a museum of this size.
 It took just a short time to view everything and I thought it would be an all-day experience.
 I think this museum just scraped the surface of Texas history.
 The Institute of Texan Cultures in San Antonio paints a much better picture of our rich history, without the snobbery.

 Many of the displays are quite impressive and the museum gives the grand sweep of Texas history.
 Beware that some "artifacts" are not authentic, but recreations for effect.

 One big negative to beware of is that the museum and many of its displays are rife with far-left ideological bias.
 They have a "display" on immigration which in no way presents an unbiased view.
 Critics of unlimited immigration, even illegal immigration, are cast as no better than Klan-like bigots.
 In addition, segregationists from the past are simply called "conservatives" in order to disparage contemporary conservatives.
 It's still a worthy visit, but come with your eyes and mind wide open ready to distinguish between serious history and radical left-wing agitprop.